alexvidi/Azure-ETL-Project-Terraform-GitHubActions/README.md

 ### Key Features & Implementation
 - **Pipeline Orchestration:** ADF pipelines coordinate the movement and transformation of data from raw ingestion to processed analytics-ready outputs.
 - **Mapping Data Flows:** Visual, scalable data transformation logic is implemented using Mapping Data Flows, allowing for complex operations such as filtering, type conversion, aggregation, and enrichment—all without manual coding.
-- **Integration with Azure Key Vault:** **Key Vault integration (planned):** Linked services can be configured to retrieve credentials from Azure Key Vault; in this version, they are configured directly in ADF.
+- **Key Vault integration (planned):** Linked services can be configured to retrieve credentials from Azure Key Vault; in this version, they are configured directly in ADF.
 - **Parameterization:** Pipelines and data flows are parameterized for reusability and flexibility, supporting multiple environments and data sources.
 - **Monitoring & Logging:** ADF provides built-in monitoring, logging, and alerting, enabling operational visibility and rapid troubleshooting.
 - **Artifacts Structure:**
   - `adf/pipeline_sales_etl/pipeline_sales_etl.json`: Main pipeline definition for orchestrating the ETL process.
   - `adf/dataflow_sales_transformations/df_sales_transformations.json`: Data flow for advanced sales data transformation and aggregation.
   - `adf/datasets/`: Definitions for source and sink datasets.
-  - `adf/linkedservices/`: Secure connections to Azure resources, including Key Vault integration.
+  - `adf/linkedservices/`: Secure connections to Azure resources (Key Vault integration planned).

 ### Example: Data Flow Logic
 - **Filter:** Remove records with missing or invalid dates.